 Cops vs Lawyers: Why Delhi police remembered Kiran Bedi?
 Here's what happened in 1988

 New Delhi, Nov 06: With loud chants of 'Kiran Bedi lao, Delhi Police bachao', Thousands of Delhi Police personnel were seen protesting outside at its Headquarters in ITO over Tis Hazari court clashes.
-Delhi police commissioner Amulya Patnaik was met by defiance on Tuesday by his very own force as the placards recalled the 31-year-old incident and the role of the former IPS officer Kiran Bedi, when a similar event happened in Delhi in 1988 during a police-lawyer clash.
+Delhi police commissioner Amulya Patnaik was met by defiance on Tuesday by his very own force as the placards recalled the 31-year-old incident and the role of the former IPS officer Kiran Bedi when a similar event happened in Delhi in 1988 during a police-lawyer clash.

 When Patnaik addressed the agitating cops and appealed them to keep calm, he was booed by personnel with the slogans and placards of Kiran Bedi's pictures with the caption "We need you".